-PCG is a global integrated chemicals company with a strong network of stakeholders.
-These stakeholders and the trust they have in PCG are important to our long-term growth.
-To build on this trust, we strive to provide clarity on our business direction, strategies and performance while articulating our material risks.
+PCG is a global integrated chemicals enterprise, bolstered by a strong network of stakeholders.
+The confidence these stakeholders place in PCG is vital to our long-term growth.
+In our efforts to build upon this trust, we are committed to offering clear insights into our business trajectory, strategic approaches and performance, while also clearly identifying our material risks.

-Integrated Report (IR) 2022
+Integrated Report (IR) 2023

-PCG's IR aims to provide our stakeholders with a comprehensive overview and a balanced assessment of our financial and non-financial performance.

-In reading this report, stakeholders will better understand our business and sustainability strategies, performance, our approach to governance and risks and our future orientation.
-The report demonstrates our commitment to accountability and seeks to strengthen the confidence of our stakeholders.

-The governance section presents detailed reporting of our Corporate Governance activities via the Corporate Governance Overview Statement, Nomination and Remuneration Committee Report, Board Audit Committee Report, Board Sustainability and Risk Committee Report and Statement on Risk Management and Internal Control.
+The objective of PCG's IR is to provide our stakeholders with a thorough and balanced assessment of both our financial and non-financial performance.
+By reading this report, stakeholders will gain a better understanding of our business operations, sustainability initiatives, performance metrics, governance strategies, risk management, and future prospects.
+This report demonstrates our commitment to transparency and aims to bolster the trust and confidence of our stakeholders.
+Within the governance section, we provide comprehensive coverage of our Corporate Governance activities via the Corporate Governance Overview Statement, Nomination and Remuneration Committee Report, Board Audit Committee Report, Board Sustainability and Risk Committee Report and the Statement on Risk Management and Internal Control.

-Financial Report (FR) 2022
+Financial Report (FR) 2023

-Our FR consists of the Directors' Report, Audited Financial Statements and Independent Auditors' Report.
-The FR provides detailed financial disclosures to our shareholders, investors, analysts and other interested parties.
+Our FR includes the Directors' Report, Audited Financial Statements and Independent Auditors' Report.
+The report offers comprehensive financial information to our shareholders, investors, analysts and other relevant parties.

-Sustainability Report (SR) 2022
+Sustainability Report (SR) 2023